We’re big on transparency and we know it’s important for you to understand our business model and how things work.

 Access to our tiney app, giving you & your customers easy to use tools including a learning journal, daily digital register & huge library of EYFS aligned activities

-A secure app based ‘wallet’ to bill parents, track your hours & accept payments digitally from all major childcare payment schemes
+A secure app based ‘wallet’ to bill parents, track your hours, track your business expenses & accept payments digitally from all major childcare payment schemes

 Ongoing billing, tax & contracts support from our central team